melpa/melpa/README.md

 code in the upstream repositories, but we also build and publish packages corresponding to the latest tagged code in those repositories, where version tags exist.
-These packages are published in a separate package archive called [MELPA Stable](https://stable.melpa.org).
+These packages are published in a separate package archive called [MELPA Stable].
 Most users should prefer MELPA over MELPA Stable.

 Some notes: